-If we were unable to perform our guaranty obligations, certificateholders would receive from the MBS trust only the payments that borrowers actually made, any servicing advances made by the primary servicer and any other recoveries on the loans in the pool from sources such as insurance, condemnation and foreclosure proceeds.
-If that were to happen, delinquencies and defaults on the loans would directly affect the amount of principal and interest that certificateholders would receive each month.
-In that case, distributions of principal and interest on the loans would be made in the sequence specified below (to the extent not already paid).
+If we were unable to perform our guaranty obligations, certificateholders would receive from the related MBS trust only the payments that borrowers actually made, any servicing advances made by the primary servicer and any other recoveries on the mortgage loans in the pool from sources such as insurance, condemnation and foreclosure proceeds.
+If that were to happen, delinquencies and defaults on the mortgage loans would directly affect the amount of principal and interest that certificateholders would receive each month.
+In that case, distributions of principal and interest on the loans would be made in the sequence specified below (to the extent the following amounts are due and have not been already paid):